 - Sarah Miller (firstname.lastname@example.org), Oregon DEQ Project Manager, (503) 229-5040

-EPA, in coordination with the Oregon Department of Environmental Quality, is doing our fourth "Five Year Review" of the McCormick and Baxter Creosoting Company Superfund Site.
+EPA, in coordination with the Oregon Department of Environmental Quality, has completed our fourth "Five Year Review" of the McCormick and Baxter Creosoting Company Superfund Site.

 This site is located within the Portland Harbor Superfund Site on the east bank of the Willamette River, but is not included in the proposed remedy for Portland Harbor.
-This review is also separate from the current public comment period for the Portland Harbor Proposed Plan.
+This review was also separate from the public comment period for the Portland Harbor Proposed Plan.

 This review provides a routine check-up to make sure that the cleanup conducted in accordance with the 1996 and 1998 Records of Decision continues to protect people and the environment.
 Cleanup included demolition of the McCormick and Baxter plant, excavation and treatment of contaminated soils, soil capping, sediment capping and construction of a subsurface barrier wall.
 Soil, groundwater and sediment were contaminated by wood treatment activities at the site from 1944 until 1991.